nuodb/nuodb-cp-docs/content/docs/getting-started/connect-database.md

   noindex: false # false (default) or true
 ---

-Database SQL connections are going through the Ingress controller and requires TLS to be enabled on NuoDB database.
+Database SQL clients connect through the Ingress controller and require TLS to be enabled on the NuoDB database.

 {{< tabs "connect-database" >}}
 {{< tab "nuodb-cp" >}}